Priyanshi714/project-6/README.md

 # project-6
-Modern UI/UX redesign of the Amul website built during Sheryians’ Reimagine Hackathon.
-Features smooth animations, responsive layout, and enhanced user interaction using HTML, CSS, and GSAP.
-Led by Anshika Srivastava with a creative team of frontend developers and UI/UX designers.
+Amul Website Redesign – Reimagine Hackathon Project Our team revamped the Amul website with a dynamic front-end design, focusing on seamless animations and enhanced user interaction.
+This project features responsive layouts and smooth transitions using HTML, CSS, and GSAP (GreenSock Animation Platform).
+Interactive elements were developed in close collaboration with designers to boost user engagement and deliver a modern, intuitive user experience.